proferosec/log4jScanner/README.md

 However, the logged IP address might not belong to the actual vulnerable server (it might be behind a NAT or a proxy)
 * A good rule of thumb, if the callback IP address is not in the subnet scanned, the vulnerable server is behind a NAT (e.g. a docker container responds with its own IP address, not the host running the docker)
-* The netowrk traffic created by the tool might be classified as malicious by security products, or cause a lot of noise for monitoring services
+* The network traffic created by the tool might be classified as malicious by security products, or cause a lot of noise for monitoring services
 * The TCP server created by the tool assumes that it is open to receive inbound traffic.
 That means that opening a FW inbound rule on the host running the scan is needed.

 ### What to do if the vulnerable server is behind a NAT?